Auto Accident Attorneys

 - Multi-vehicle crashes – A pileup is a term used to describe accidents involving three or more cars.
 When multiple vehicles collide, the occupants can suffer severe injuries or death.

 - Rear-end accidents – Tailgating is one of the most common reasons for rear-end collisions.
 When a driver follows someone too closely, they don’t have enough time or space between both cars to come to a complete stop without crashing into the one in front.

 - Single-car accidents – Sometimes, auto accidents can involve only one vehicle.
 Typically, it results from someone else’s negligence, causing the motorist to crash into a telephone pole, ditch, or tree.

-If you sustained an injury in any type of auto accident that wasn’t your fault, do not hesitate to contact the Law Offices of David L. Powell.
+If you sustained an injury in any type of auto accident that wasn’t your fault, do not hesitate to contact the Powell & Rose Law Firm, PLLC.
 One of our auto accident attorneys in Farmington, AR, can speak with you and determine whether you have a case to pursue.

 Common Causes of Auto Accidents

 A range of circumstances can lead to an auto accident, such as:

 - Speeding – Excessive speeds are dangerous, especially while driving in heavy traffic or adverse weather.
 When a motorist exceeds the speed limit, they don’t have as much control over their vehicle.
 It becomes nearly impossible to slow down or stop in time to avoid a collision.

 - Distracted driving – Most people think of texting and driving as the only dangerous distraction.
 However, anything that takes a person’s focus, hands, or eyes off the task at hand to do something else can lead to an accident.